-User experience can be inconsistent during a rolling restart.
+Maintenance scenarios vary in how they behave in rolling restarts.
 For example, UI changes in a plugin update are only visible on the updated nodes.
-Users on nodes that haven’t been updated see the old interface.
-Maintenance scenarios might have specific cases that cannot be performed in rolling restarts.
-The scenario descriptions mention these cases.
+Users on nodes that haven’t been updated don’t see the UI changes.
+Maintenance scenarios might have specific cases that cannot be performed in rolling restarts—the scenario descriptions mention these cases.

-The maintenance scenarios eligible for rolling restarts are described below.
+The maintenance scenarios eligible for rolling restart are described below.

-For a new plugin or module (one that does not already exist in the cluster) to be eligible for rolling restart it must not modify data, delete, or rename database columns in a way that breaks compatibility with existing plugins or modules.
+For a new plugin or module (one that does not already exist in the cluster) to be eligible for rolling restart it must not modify data, or delete or rename database columns in a way that breaks compatibility with existing plugins or modules.

 For a new version of an existing plugin or module to be eligible for rolling restart, it must not modify data or delete or rename database columns in a way that breaks compatibility with the existing version of the plugin or module.